Samsung Galaxy S21 will be announced on January 15

-As per usual in the leadup to a big new tech release, leaks are coming in thick and fast from all directions – some trustworthy, some not so.
-Over the weekend, however, we got what seems to be the most promising info dump regarding the Samsung Galaxy S21 yet, thanks to Android Police.
+As per usual in the leadup to a big new tech release, leaks are coming in thick and fast from all directions - some trustworthy, some not so.
+Now, less than a month away from its expected launch date, we've got what seems to be the most promising info dump regarding the Samsung Galaxy S21 yet, thanks to German site WinFuture.

 Here's everything we know.